UP | HOME

 a -> G(G{{!{a xor b}}[*]} -> Gb)

-({[*]}[]-> a) & GFb
+GFb & ({[*]}[]-> a)

 XXGF!XX({[*]}[]-> a)

 Note that the order of the ltlfilt filters could be changed provided the -n10 stays at the end.
-For instance we could first keep all recurrence before removing obligations and then removing LTL formulas.
-The order given above actually starts with the easier checks first and keep the most complex tests at the end of the pipeline so they are applied to fewer formulas.
-Testing whether a formula is an LTL formula is very cheap, testing if a formula is an obligation is harder (it may involves a translation to automata and a powerset construction), and testing whether a formula is a recurrence is the most costly procedure (it involves a translation as well, plus conversion to deterministic Rabin automata, and an attempt to convert the automaton back to deterministic Büchi).
+For instance, we could first keep all recurrence before removing obligations and then removing LTL formulas.
+The order given above actually starts with the easier checks first and keep the most complex tests at the end of the pipeline, so they are applied to fewer formulas.
+Testing whether a formula is an LTL formula is very cheap, testing if a formula is an obligation is harder (it may involve a translation to automata and a powerset construction), and testing whether a formula is a recurrence is the most costly procedure (it involves a translation as well, plus conversion to deterministic Rabin automata, and an attempt to convert the automaton back to deterministic Büchi).
 As a rule of thumb, testing classes that are lower in the hierarchy is cheaper.

 Since option -o (for specifying output file) also honors %-escape sequences, we can use it with %h to split a list of formulas in 7 possible files.
 Here is a generation of 200 random LTL formulas binned into aptly named files: